Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 })
 ```

 Now your code is short and concise.
-As an option you can even deconstruct as a parameter.
+As an option you can even use deconstruct as a parameter.

 ```js
 const spaces = data.map(( { title, address, images } ) => {